NikitaSnizhko/NocoDb-CSharp/README.md

     public string UserName { get; set; }
     public string Email { get; set; }
     public bool IsActive { get; set; }

-    //For a files it is handy to use the Attachment type from NocoDb.Models.Records.Attachment.
-    //NOTE: Any attachments fields have to be a list of Attachment objects. public List<NocoDb.Models.Records.Attachment> Passport { get; set; }
+    //NOTE: Any attachments fields have to be a list of FileAttachmentResponse objects. public List<FileAttachmentResponse> Passport { get; set; }

     //These fields come from the IRecordResponse interface. public string Id { get; set; }